 How to use an outside condom

-- Place the rim of the condom over the penis, holding the tip in order to leave a small space to capture the bodily fluids that will be released.
+- Place the rim of the condom over the penis or toy.
+Leave a small space for bodily fluids by pinching the tip.

-- Roll the condom over the outside of the penis, until the rim of the condom meets the base.
+- Roll the condom over the outside of the shaft until the rim of the condom meets the base.

-Inside condoms are often harder to find than outside condoms.
 Only one brand is available in the United States, but health clinics often have them.
-They’re also available by prescription.
+Woot!

 How to use an inside condom

-- When used for sex, a partner will insert a body part or toy into the open rim of the inside condom.
+- During penetration, a body part or toy will go into the open rim of the inside condom.

 How to use a dam